-UPCOMING 2017 SUMMER WORKSHOPS: Eva will be teaching Balkan Romani songs at the EEFC’s Balkan Music and Dance Workshop in Mendocino, CA (June 24-July 1) and at Kosa Kolektiv’s Folk Camp Canada outside Toronto (August 21-27).
+2017 SUMMER WORKSHOPS: Eva taught Balkan Romani songs at the EEFC’s Balkan Music and Dance Workshop in Mendocino, CA (June 24-July 1) and at Kosa Kolektiv’s Folk Camp Canada outside Toronto (August 21-27).

 Eva travels internationally for residencies and clinics with professional and amateur choral ensembles, in Universities, Elementary and High schools, Community Choruses, and intensive music workshops.